Thomas Jefferson and slavery: Evaluations by historians

 According to James W. Loewen, Jefferson's character "wrestled with slavery, even though in the end he lost."
 Loewen says that understanding Jefferson's relationship with slavery is significant in understanding current American social problems.

 Important 20th-century Jefferson biographers including Merrill Peterson support the view that Jefferson was strongly opposed to slavery; Peterson said that Jefferson's ownership of slaves "all his adult life has placed him at odds with his moral and political principles.
 Yet there can be no question of his genuine hatred of slavery or, indeed, of the efforts he made to curb and eliminate it."
 Peter Onuf stated that Jefferson was well known for his "opposition to slavery, most famously expressed in his ...
 Notes on the State of Virginia."
-Onuf, and his collaborator Ari Helo, inferred from Jefferson's words and actions that he was against the cohabitation of free blacks and whites.
+Onuf, and his collaborator Ari Helo, inferred from Jefferson's words and actions that he was against the cohabitation of free Blacks and whites.
 This, they argued, is what made immediate emancipation so problematic in Jefferson's mind.
-As Onuf and Helo explained, Jefferson opposed the mixing of the races not because of his belief that blacks were inferior (although he did provisionally believe this) but because he feared that instantly freeing the slaves in white territory would trigger "genocidal violence".
-He could not imagine the blacks living in harmony with their former oppressors.
+As Onuf and Helo explained, Jefferson opposed the mixing of the races not because of his belief that Blacks were inferior (although he did provisionally believe this) but because he feared that instantly freeing the slaves in white territory would trigger "genocidal violence".
+He could not imagine Blacks living in harmony with their former oppressors.
 Jefferson was sure that the two races would be in constant conflict.
-Onuf and Helo asserted that Jefferson was, consequently, a proponent of freeing the Africans through "expulsion", which he thought would have ensured the safety of both the whites and blacks.
-Biographer John Ferling said that Thomas Jefferson was "zealously committed to slavery's abolition".
+Onuf and Helo asserted that Jefferson was, consequently, a proponent of freeing the Africans through "expulsion", which he thought would have ensured the safety of both whites and Blacks.
+Biographer John Ferling said that Jefferson was "zealously committed to slavery's abolition".

-Starting in the early 1960s, some academics began to challenge Jefferson's position as an anti-slavery advocate having reevaluated both his actions and his words.
+Starting in the early 1960s, some academics began to challenge Jefferson's position as an anti-slavery advocate, having reevaluated both his actions and his words.
 Paul Finkelman wrote in 1994 that earlier scholars, particularly Peterson, Dumas Malone, and Willard Randall, engaged in "exaggeration or misrepresentation" to advance their argument of Jefferson's anti-slavery position, saying "they ignore contrary evidence" and "paint a false picture" to protect Jefferson's image on slavery.

 In 2012, author Henry Wiencek, highly critical of Jefferson, concluded that Jefferson tried to protect his legacy as a Founding Father by hiding slavery from visitors at Monticello and through his writings to abolitionists.
 According to Wiencek's view Jefferson made a new frontage road to his Monticello estate to hide the overseers and slaves who worked the agriculture fields.
 Wiencek believed that Jefferson's "soft answers" to abolitionists were to make himself appear opposed to slavery.
 Wiencek stated that Jefferson held enormous political power but "did nothing to hasten slavery's end during his terms as a diplomat, secretary of state, vice president, and twice-elected president or after his presidency."